How To Know If Your Rage Is Caused By A Different Emotion & 3 Ways To Deal With It

 2. Use a calming strategy

 Fortunately, it is possible to calm anxiety and anger even when your physiological threat response is activated.
-Two of the easiest strategies to implement in the moment you need to calm down quickly are drawing your attention to the here and now and breathing.
+Two of the easiest strategies to implement at the moment you need to calm down quickly are drawing your attention to the here and now and breathing.

 Grounding helps draw your attention to the concrete here and now rather than the distracting thoughts in your head that so often reference the past or the future.